FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 There was once a war on the islands; peace was achieved after a person folded paper cranes.

+## 狼戾群島 (Lang Li Islands)
+[^2515]

+Not much is known about the Lang Li Islands, except that they are near [Wu Duo Guo](tvb_fictional_countries.md#吳多國-wu-duo-guo) and that its locals are fatally allergic to dandelions.
+To combat this, a medication preventing this allergy was developed.

 ## 心心灣 (Xin Xin Wan)
 [^2859]